mattcolombo/kafka-connect-cli/docs/LOGGER.md

 ## get

 `kconnect-cli logger get`: requires the logger/plugin class name as first positional argument.
 Provides the log level for the logger specified in each of the Connect workers present.
-This command uses the `GET /admin/loggers/(string:plugin-class)` endpoint for each of the hosts specified in the CLI configuration file.
+This command uses the `GET /admin/loggers/(string:logger_name)` endpoint for each of the hosts specified in the CLI configuration file.

 ## set

-`kconnect-cli logger list`: requires the logger/plugin class name as first positional argument.
+`kconnect-cli logger set`: requires the logger/plugin class name as first positional argument.
 The flag `--level` for the log level to set is available, if absent the level will default to `ERROR`.
 This flag allows to set the desired log level for the specified logger in each of the Connect workers present.
-This command uses the `PUT /admin/loggers/(string:plugin-class)` endpoint for each of the hosts specified in the CLI configuration file.
+This command uses the `PUT /admin/loggers/(string:logger_name)` endpoint for each of the hosts specified in the CLI configuration file.

 Allowed log levels are the usual Java/log4j levels which are (in increasing verbosity order) `OFF`, `FATAL`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`.